hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > In leading down, you should know where to stop,
 >
-> And mind you're skill'd before you take the top,
+> And mind you're skilled before you take the top,
 >
 > With other matters I could here advance,
 >
-> 'Ere you can dance the English country dance:
+> There you can dance the English country dance:
 >
 > I mean to dance it scientifically,
 >
 > And understand it systematically.
 >
-> There's other terms and technicallities,
+> There's other terms and technicalities,
 >
 > And characters with figures and their qualities,
 >
 > Which must be known with proper steps, and they
 >
-> When they're perform'd, must ease and grace display;
+> When they're performed, must ease and grace display;
 >
-> 'Till this is done, no persons shou'd advance,
+> Till this is done, no persons showed advance,
 >
 > That they well understand a country dance.
 >